 – Sharing information, insights or ideas which has little personal relevance or value to your audience.

 I read an article recently called, ‘These 3 Issues Make People Forget Up to 90 Percent of Your Presentation’ .It suggests that an audience will remember:

 - 60 percent of your presentation after 20 minutes

 - 40 percent of your presentation within half a day

 - 10 percent within a week

-The solution is to be mercenary with your content and only give your audience what they need and want to know that will make a difference to them.
+The solution is to be mercenary with your content and only give your audience only what they need and want to know.
 Everything else they will forget anyway.

 Here are 4 tips which will help you to apply Law 5 effectively: ‘Most presentations are far too long – Less really is more!’

 I’m mindful of the fact that I’ve taken a significant risk in naming this article ‘The 6 Indisputable Laws of Mindful Presenting’.
 The word ‘law’ in this context alone may be enough to raise a few eyebrows.
 Calling them ‘indisputable’ of course opens up another controversial challenge for some.